All about telecommuting: What are its advantages & disadvantages in business?

 “This is a telecommuting position”.
 That phrase will be used whenever companies get new hires on board for the near or even distant future.
-Working from home kept on rising before the Covid-19 pandemic stepped foot on our doorsteps and got unexpectedly boosted due to the exceptional current conditions.
+Working from home kept on rising before the Covid-19 pandemic stepped foot on our doorsteps and got unexpectedly boosted due to the current exceptional conditions.
 As with any major shift in the business world, the telecommuting policy advantages and disadvantages have made their presence known.
 Some of them affect employers more.
-Others have a bigger effect on the employees’ lives and some others will bring about change in other areas.
+Others have a bigger effect on the employees’ lives, and some others will bring about change in other areas.
 In all this, the big winners seem to be the businesses that have an affinity with technology since ways of virtual collaboration and management will become norms.
-Fintech companies, project-oriented teams and hi-tech corporations are likely to find their way out of the labyrinth much easier.
+Fintech companies, project-oriented teams, and hi-tech corporations are likely to find their way out of the labyrinth much easier.

 So, without further ado, let us explore all the different telecommuting advantages and disadvantages that the modern workforce will have to take into consideration.

 Advantages of telecommuting